BeckerSource/ChatCleanerClassic/README.md

 Use /chatcleanerclassic or /ccc to open the options panel.

+This addon is untested in retail and TBC.

 Features:
 > Option to filter or allow "friendly" players (friends, guildies, etc).